sptrakesh/mongo-service/README.md

 Rename a `collection` in the specified `database`.
 If a `collection` already exists with the `document.target` *name*, an error is returned.
 The option to automatically drop a pre-existing collection as supported by **MongoDB** is not supported.
-For such cases, use the `dropCollection` action prior to invoking this action.
+For such cases, use the `dropCollection` action before invoking this action.
 Specify the *write concern* settings in the optional `options` sub-document.

 This is a potentially heavy-weight operation.
 All *version history* documents for the specified